sean-stanley/casualrp-hugo-site/content/episodes/chapter-5-episode.md

 title = "Chapter 5 Ep.
 3 | The Swamp Awaits"

 +++
-The People's Guard find themselves with some downtime and meet new faces in the town before setting off towards the swamp with Ser Collins.
+The People's Guard find themselves meeting new faces in town before setting off towards the swamp with Ser Collins and a few unlikely allies.